HenryJia/lightning-baselines3/docs/source/guide/rl_tips.rst

 Like any other subject, if you want to work with RL, you should first read about it (we have a dedicated `resource page <rl.html>`_ to get you started) to understand what you are using.
-We also recommend you read Stable Baselines3 (SB3) documentation and do the `tutorial <https://github.com/araffin/rl-tutorial-jnrr19/tree/sb3>`_.
-It covers basic usage and guide you towards more advanced concepts of the library (e.g. callbacks and wrappers).
+A tutorial will be produced soon.

 Reinforcement Learning differs from other machine learning methods in several ways.
 The data used to train the agent is collected through interactions with the environment by the agent itself (compared to supervised learning where you have a fixed dataset for instance).